dotnet/spark/examples/Microsoft.Spark.CSharp.Examples/Sql/Batch/readmes/LoggingReadme.md

 ### 2. Read Input File into a DataFrame

 Now that we have an entry point to the Spark API, let's read in our log file.
-We'll store it in a DataFrame, while is a distributed collection of data organized into named columns.
+We'll store it in a `DataFrame`, which is a distributed collection of data organized into named columns.

 ```CSharp
 DataFrame df = spark.Read().Text("Path to input data set");